sfarrens/pyralid-template/README.md

 ### Clean up

 1. Once you have added some of your own content remove the `example` module and corresponding tests.
-2. Update `info.py` with a description of what your code does.
+2. Update `info.py` with a list of your code dependencies so that they can be installed automatically with your package.
 3. Replace this `README.md` with your own package documentation.
 4. Update `docs/source/index.rst` with a more detailed description of your package.